mmmuscus/Shadow-Functions-Engine/README.md

 * **cameraRow:** This variable holds the row of the camera.
 * **cameraCol:** This variable holds the column of the camera.

 **How it's done & notes:** First we need to set all of the cells around the screen to not being in view, since if we don't all sorts of funny buisness can happen (less shadow-y shadows appearing at the edge of the screen where they shouldn't be).
-Then we go over all of the cells that will be displayed and call [the isBesideNotSolidInView function](#34513-isbesidenotsolidinview) with them.
+Then we go over all of the cells that will be displayed and call [the isBesideNotSolidInView function](#34513-isbesidenotsolidinview) with them if they are not in view.
 If that function returns ture we set the isEdge sub variable of the cell to true (for more information about the map structure click [here](#322-map)).
 # 4. Table of contents
 ###### This section was last checked in the 1.0.0. version of the engine
 [1.
 Introduction](#1-introduction)